-The internal hydration reservoir sleeve securely holds the reservoir in place so you don’t have to worry about it moving around.
+The internal hydration reservoir sleeve on the Osprey Renn securely holds the reservoir in place so you don’t have to worry about it moving around.

 If you are new to using hydration reservoirs, it is good to know one has the option so should you go down that road in the future.

 The Osprey Renn 50 does have several competitors even within the Osprey brand.

 The Osprey Ariel 65 is Osprey’s flagship fully-featured technical hiking backpack for women.
 That was a mouthful, wasn’t it?
 But, it wouldn’t be a fair Osprey Renn 50 review without mentioning it.

 The Ariel 65 was built to do battle in the mountains.
 It can comfortably carry double the weight of the Renn, with a carry limit hovering around 60 pounds.